 Feel a pang of concern when you reach for that second, or even third, cup of coffee in the morning?
 Go ahead and indulge.
-A new study published in Food and Chemical Toxicology concludes that a healthy adult can safely consume up to 400 milligrams of caffeine per day.
-(For the record, that's four 8-ounce cups of coffee or six shots of espresso.)
+A November 2017 review published in Food and Chemical Toxicology concluded that a safe amount of caffeine per day for a healthy adult is up to 400 milligrams.
+(For the record, that's about four 8-ounce cups of coffee or six shots of espresso.)

-Like us, you're probably wondering what the researchers actually mean when they say it's "safe" to consume that much coffee?
-After reviewing 15 years of conflicting data, they found that consuming four cups of coffee doesn't have a negative effect on bone health, calcium intake, heart health or behavior health, nor does it have a negative effect on reproduction and development.
+Like us, you're probably wondering what the researchers actually mean when they say it's "safe" to consume that much coffee.
+After reviewing 15 years of conflicting data, they found that consuming four cups of coffee doesn't have a negative effect on bone health, calcium intake, heart health or behavioral health, nor does it have a negative effect on reproduction and development.

 But bear in mind that coffee is not a one-dose-fits-all kind of thing — and just because something won't kill you doesn't mean you'll enjoy it.
 Like with booze, your ability to consume caffeine and tolerate side effects like jitters and anxiety depends on your sensitivity, height and weight.

 If you drink too much caffeine, you can experience some really unpleasant side effects, such as migraines, insomnia and irritability, according to the Mayo Clinic.
-And if you’re under the age of 55, drinking more than four cups of coffee per day was found to be associated with an increased risk of cardiovascular disease.
+Drinking more than four cups of coffee per day has even been linked with an increased risk of cardiovascular disease.

-But the new four-cup limit is good news, considering there are many studies out touting the health benefits of coffee — including evidence that it might actually reverse liver damage from booze.
-Participants in a study at Southampton University who added two extra cups of coffee to their daily routines lowered their chances of developing cirrhosis of the liver by as much as 44 percent.
+That four-cup limit still gives you plenty of room to enjoy coffee and its many health benefits — which even include potentially reversing liver damage from alcohol.
+Participants in a 2016 study in Alimentary Pharmacology and Therapeutics who added two extra cups of coffee to their daily routines lowered their chances of developing cirrhosis of the liver by as much as 44 percent.

 All this is fantastic news if you love a good latte.
 However, if you're pregnant (or planning to be), you should slow your roll to maybe three cups a day.
 And if you're trying to get pregnant, you should consider easing up on your coffee consumption even more.
-A National Institutes of Health study from last year links pre-pregnancy caffeine consumption to an increased risk of miscarriage.
+A 2016 National Institutes of Health study linked pre-pregnancy caffeine consumption to an increased risk of miscarriage.